ericabertolozzi/LunaApp/Labs/Lab1/README.txt

   For Lab1 I also worked on gathering the 200 articles from XML and into the Json file.
 I did this on visual studio code using different RSS our team found.
   This was very similar to a lab we had completed in web systems so it was okay.

+  Lauren's Work Log:

+  For this lab, I created and worked on the JavaScript news ticker file.
+I helped gathering the initial news JSON data in groups of 5.
+The team initially started the lab on visual studio code live share so it was easy to communicate who would take on what responsibility thereafter.